-This is an ideal environment for them to learn good social skills: there’s a whole bunch of unfamiliar dogs present (which teaches them how to interact with strange dogs), there’s a whole bunch of unfamiliar people present (which teaches them that new faces are nothing to be afraid of), and the environment is safe and controlled (there’s at least one certified trainer present to make sure that things don’t get out of hand).
+This is an ideal environment for them to learn good social skills: there’s a whole bunch of unfamiliar dogs present (which teaches them how to interact with strange dogs), there are a lot of unfamiliar people present (which teaches them that new faces are nothing to be afraid of), and the environment is safe and controlled (there’s at least one certified trainer present to make sure that things don’t get out of hand).

 Aggression towards family members

 There are two common reasons why a dog is aggressive towards members of his own human family:

 - He’s trying to defend something he thinks of as his from a perceived threat (you).
 This is known as resource guarding, and though it may sound innocuous, there’s actually a lot more going on here than your dog simply trying to keep his kibble or treats to himself.

 - He’s not comfortable with the treatment/handling he’s getting from you or other members of the family.

 Resource guarding is pretty common among Chihuahuas.
 The term refers to overly-possessive behavior on behalf of your dog: for instance, snarling at you if you approach him when he’s eating, or giving you “the eye” (a flinty-eyed, direct stare) if you reach your hand out to take a toy away from him.

 All dogs can be possessive from time to time – it’s in their natures.
 Sometimes they’re possessive over things with no conceivable value: inedible trash, balled up pieces of paper or tissue, old socks.
 More frequently, however, resource-guarding becomes an issue over items with a very real and understandable value: food and toys.